Zenoll

 The Gap Between Sales Activity and Sales Impact

 For sales leaders managing performance, identifying the gap between sales activity and impact is the difference between a busy team and a productive one.
-Celebrating "hustle" can be a dangerous trap; a rep can be exceptionally active and produce zero progress.
+Celebrating hustle can be a dangerous trap.
+A rep can be exceptionally active while producing zero real progress.

 Activity vs. Impact: A Tale of Two Reps

 Consider two sales reps.
 Rep A sends 500 emails a day and makes 100 calls.
 Their activity is through the roof, but they book zero meetings with qualified decision-makers.
-Rep B sends only 50 highly-researched emails and books 3 meetings with ideal-fit VPs.
-Who is the better performer?
-The one who made an impact.
+Rep B sends only 50 highly-researched emails and books three meetings with ideal-fit VPs.
+The better performer is the one who made an impact, regardless of the lower activity count.

-You don't get paid for the number of emails you send.
+You do not get paid for the number of emails you send.
 You get paid for the number of deals you close.
-Your metrics should reflect that.
+Your metrics must reflect that.

 The Metrics That Bridge the Gap

 To shift your team's focus, you must shift what you measure.
-Move away from vanity activity metrics and towards outcome metrics like Positive Reply Rate, Qualified Meetings Held, and Pipeline Value Generated.
+Move away from vanity activity metrics.
+Focus instead on outcome metrics like positive reply rate, qualified meetings held, and total pipeline value generated.

 How to Foster an Impact-Driven Culture

 The shift starts with leadership.
-In your 1:1s, stop asking "What did you do this week?" and start asking "What did you move forward this week?".
-Celebrate the reps who close deals, not the ones who are just busy.
-Compensate based on revenue and pipeline generated, not tasks completed.
+In your syncs, stop asking what was done this week.
+Start asking what was moved forward.
+Celebrate the reps who close deals and generate pipeline, not the ones who are just busy.
+Compensate based on commercial results, not tasks completed.

 The Takeaway: Measure What Moves the Needle

 By focusing your measurement and compensation on impact, you train your team to think like business owners.
-They will learn to prioritize the few activities that drive the most results, bridging the gap between being busy and being successful.
+They will learn to prioritize the few activities that drive the most results.
+This is how you bridge the gap between being busy and being successful.
+Focus on the finish line, not the steps.